SRvSaha/CoWinVaccineSlotFinder/README.md

 }
 ```

 *You can get the District Name and District Code Mapping from [State-District-DistrictCode Mapping](data/resources/State_District_DistrictCode_Mapping.json).
-Just copy the values of the DistictName : DistrictCode from this file and paste it in the `appsettings.json` file's {"Districts"}*
+Just copy the values of the DistictName : DistrictCode from the file and paste it in the `appsettings.json` file's {"Districts"}*

 Be default, this is how the appsettings.json would look like this:
 ``` javascript